 Jessica teaches throughout the New York area (all ages) in modern dance, choreography, creative movement, gymnastics, and tumbling, as well as teaching health education and P.E., and the humanities.
 Jessica is also an experienced theater and music educator, and coaches students of all ages privately or in small groups.
 A specialty of hers is audition preparation in all the arts, and college and high school advisement.

 Jessica also teaches regularly at Brooklyn Arts Exchange (BAX) for younger dance students.
-See her teaching schedule at BAX here.

 By the age of twelve Jessica was a junior member, of Andrew Jannetti & Dancers.
 At sixteen, she became the youngest dancer and choreographer in the company.
 She is still an active member of Andrew Jannetti & Dancers, spearheading new projects with Artistic Director, Andrew Jannetti.

-She studied at New York University’s Gallatin School for Individualized Study; concentrating in Interdisciplinary Arts Studies Through a Cinematic Lens.
+She studied at New York University’s Gallatin School of Individualized Study; concentrating in Interdisciplinary Arts Studies Through a Cinematic Lens.
 There she focused on choreography and generative artistry through teaching.
 She also developed her own technique of choreography: “emotional character trajectory” work.
 Jessica creates storyline and character (in a non-linear, non-literal sense) through this combination of her theatrical training and choreographic artistry.
 Jessica's extensive training in theater, film, writing, and music has a deep impact on her work as both a creator and educator.
 She constantly weaves interdiciplinarity into her own artistic work and her educational approach.

 Jessica attended LaGuardia High School of Music and Art and the Performing Arts.
 She was a member of the 92nd Street Y "Young Master's Company," and has performed with the Anna Sokolow Theater Dance Ensemble as an apprentice.